Panther-lair - The 3-2-1 Column: Spring game preview, transfer portal talk, and more

 Pitt’s only period of any sustained success happened back in the Big East under Agnus Berenato.
 She led Pitt to the postseason five consecutive seasons with three NCAA Tournament bids and two berths in the NIT.
 In 2008 and 2009 Pitt made it to the Sweet 16 in back-to-back seasons with a pair of top 25 finishes.

-In the years that have followed, it has been a disaster for Pitt women’s basketball.
+In the years that have followed, it has been a disaster for Pitt.
 The Panthers have only one NCAA Tournament appearance in their first ten seasons as members of the ACC.
 Pitt is 33-132 in ACC conference games over the past ten years.
 Lance White was let go after his five year tenure, which produced a dismal 42-99 record with only 11 conference wins.

 There is nowhere to go but up, right?